 Only Arab advocates (that is, UAE national lawyers and lawyers from certain other Arab countries who must satisfy specified criteria before a licence is issued) have rights of audience in the UAE.
+A party can represent itself in court.

 In general, there is no oral hearing in civil cases (see Question 18).
 The case is conducted using written memoranda and documentary evidence, and the matter is often referred to an expert registered with the court (see Question 19).
 Oral evidence can only be given to establish a fact in a civil case with the permission of the court and the right to cross-examine witnesses is severely restricted (see Question 18).